Grow your performance techniques and your teaching skills to the highest level.

 Students work on their own performance skills while developing the knowledge and abilities to be outstanding teachers in their area through pedagogy classes, observation and teaching in private and group settings.

-The opportunity to collaborate with music scholars, theorists, composers, educators and other performers provides students with a foundation for a career as a performer, teacher and musician of the highest level.
+The opportunity to collaborate with music scholars, theorists, composers, educators, dancers and theatre artists provides students with a foundation for a career as a performer, teacher and musician of the highest level.
 There is also the possibility of engaging in local and state professional organizations and presenting scholarly research or creative activities through workshops or publications.

-Spring 2021 (Voice): October 1, 2020
+Spring 2022 (Voice): October 1, 2021

-Spring 2021 (Instrumental, Keyboard): October 15, 2020
+Spring 2022 (Instrumental, Keyboard): October 15, 2021

-Fall 2021: December 1, 2020
+Fall 2022: December 1, 2021

-Checksheets break down the course requirements for each degree program and are listed below by area.
+Check sheets break down the course requirements for each degree program and are listed below by area.